123doubleplay/123doubleplay.github.io/en/about.md

 Really appreciate your visit.
 Enjoy the content.
 \\
 \\
-[Javier Gálvez](https://jjaviergalvez.github.io/), the author of this blog.
+[J. Javier Gálvez-Gamboa](https://jjaviergalvez.github.io/), the author of this blog.

 <hr>